Department of Social Work

 Prerequisite: MATH 130.

-SOCW 479, Social Work Research Project, 3 Units
+SOCW 479, Writing 3: Social Work Research Project, 3 Units

-This course prepares students for evidence-informed practice and research by conducting an empirical study based on the research proposal completed in the Social Work Research Methods course.
+In this course, students prepare for evidence-informed practice and research by conducting an empirical study based on the research proposal completed in the Social Work Research Methods course (SOCW 478).
 Students learn to apply critical thinking to inform and communicate professional judgment through the process of data collection, data analysis, and writing a research report.
 Meets the General Education Requirement: Writing 3: Writing in the Disciplines.

 SOCW 496, Senior Seminar: Ethics in the Helping Professions, 3 Units